laukhin/opentelemetry-pycon/README.md

 ## K8s example
 See `k8s/collector-example.yaml` for k8s deployment example.

 You can just apply it via `kubectl apply -f k8s/collector-example.yaml` or other tools.

-To make it work you also need an application and jaeger, but it's on your own :)
+To make it work you also need an application and a jaeger instance, but it's on your own :)